artsyolya/photography/README.md

 Hello!

-Welcome to the repository for my photography website, which I have set-up as a subdomain of my professional portfolio website.
-I am continously working on improving both.
-The repository links up with my main domain as a subdomain --> https://www.photos.olgasago.com.
-The main domain for my professional portfolio website is https://www.olgasago.com
+Welcome to the repository for the now previous version of my photography website.

 On the photography website, you will find the following pages:
   - Portfolio